What is the Excel TEXT Function?

 To learn more, launch our free Excel crash course now!

 It is quite easy to use TEXT Function in Excel but it works only when the correct format code is provided.
-Few frequently used format codes include:
+Some frequently used format codes include:

 |# (hash)||It does not display extra zeros||#.# displays a single decimal point.
 If we input 5.618, it will display 5.6.|

 |0 (zero)||It displays insignificant zeros||#.000 would always display 3 decimals after the number.
 So if we input 5.68, it will display 5.680.|

 |, (comma)||It is a thousand separator||###,### would put a thousands separator.
 So if we input 259890, it will display 259,890.|

 If the Excel TEXT function isn’t working

 Sometimes, TEXT function will give an error “#NAME?”.
 This happens when we skip the quotation marks around the format code.

 Let’s take an example to understand this.

 If we input the formula =TEXT(A2, mm-dd-yy).
 It would give an error because the formula is incorrect and should be written this way: =TEXT(A2,”mm-dd-yy”).